Cann Quarry Canal

-The Cann Quarry canal was a canal in Devon, England which ran for just under 2 mi from Cann Quarry to the River Plym at Marsh Mills.
+The Cann Quarry Canal was a canal in Devon, England, which ran for just under 2 mi from Cann Quarry to the River Plym at Marsh Mills.
 It opened in 1829, and a short tramway connected it to the Plymouth and Dartmoor Railway at Crabtree Junction.
 It had been replaced by a tramway within ten years, but continued to be used as a mill leat to supply Marsh Mills corn mill, and most of it is still visible.

 History

 In 1778, the Cann Slate Quarry was owned by John Parker, and in order to make transport of the slate easier, he asked the engineer John Smeaton to survey a canal, to run from the quarry to the bridge at Marsh Mills.
 The River Plym between the bridge and Plymouth was navigable by barges.
 Although Smeaton carried out the work, he concluded that the canal, which would be 2.25 mi long and would need several locks to accommodate the drop of 30 ft in level, was unlikely to be economic, since the only trade would be the output from the quarry.
 He therefore suggested that a tramway would be a better solution, and could be built for about half the cost of the canal.
 Parker did not proceed with either option.

-In 1819, an Act of Parliament was obtained which authorised the construction of a horse tramway between Princetown and Plymouth.
-In 1821, the directors of the Plymouth and Dartmoor horse tramway applied for a second Act, to authorise a deviation to the route, and in order to obtain consent for the new route from Parker's son, also called John Parker and Earl of Morley since 1815, they agreed to build a branch, possibly including an inclined plane, to the quarry.
+In 1819, an act of Parliament, the Plymouth and Dartmoor Railway Act 1819 (59 Geo.
+3. c. cxv), was obtained which authorised the construction of a horse tramway between Princetown and Plymouth.
+In 1821, the directors of the Plymouth and Dartmoor horse tramway applied for a second act of Parliament, the Plymouth and Dartmoor Railway Act 1821,to authorise a deviation to the route, and in order to obtain consent for the new route from Parker's son, also called John Parker and Earl of Morley since 1815, they agreed to build a branch, possibly including an inclined plane, to the quarry.
 The company ran into financial difficulties, and the branch was not built.
 Despite the fact that he was a member of the management committee for the tramway, Parker took legal action against the three directors who had proposed the branch.
 They suggested that he should build the branch himself, and in return, all goods transferring from it to the existing tramway would be subject to lower tolls.

 Parker proceeded to build a tub-boat canal from the quarry to Marsh Mills.
 It was about 6 ft wide, and stopped above the bridge.
 He then wrote to the tramway company, suggesting that he was undecided whether to complete the canal by tunnelling under the turnpike road to connect it to the river, or to link it to their tramway at Crabtree by building a private branch.
 The letter resulted in an agreement on tolls, and the private tramway was built to complete the link.
 The canal was a little under 2 mi long, and the tramway was about 0.5 mi long.
 It crossed the river on a cast iron bridge with two arches.